-Byron Health Center is a non-profit, QAPI certified facility that provides long term health care, memory care, skilled nursing with physical and occupational therapy and, at sister community: Miller’s Place, assisted living for adults.
+Byron Health Center is a non-profit, Advanced QAPI certified facility that provides long term health care, memory care and skilled nursing along with physical and occupational therapy; and, at sister community: Miller’s Place, assisted living for adults.

 Both Byron Health Center and Miller’s Place concentrate on serving a protected and vulnerable population who have multiple diagnoses.
 These diagnoses will vary by individual but usually include psychiatric and developmental disorders coupled with medical conditions, dementia or even physical disabilities.
 The common psychiatric and developmental disorders include, but are not limited to, Traumatic Brain Injury (TBI), Mental Illness (MI), Intellectual Developmental Disability (IDD) or Huntington’s Disease (HD).
 In conjunction with medical conditions, dementia or even physical disabilities, these psychiatric, neurological and developmental disorders can lead to challenging behaviors.